All Episodes

 If he ever finally agrees to the kind of first debate the American people want, which I'm beginning to doubt, he'll answer to them and to me.

-This country needs a new administration with a renewed dedication to the dream of an America.
+This country needs a new administration with a renewed dedication to the dream of an America, an administration that will give that dream new life and make America great again.

-But it I mean, perfectly clear here to me who Ronald Reagan thought the problem was.
+But it, I mean, perfectly clear here to me who Ronald Reagan thought the problem was.

 Probably Jimmy Carter.

-Problem was not just his policies, because you can't separate.
+Problem was not just his policies because you can't separate.

 Reagan didn't distinguish.